-The characteristics embodied and exemplified by great finance, HR, and recruiting consultants are, in large part, the same characteristics demonstrated by great consultants of any type.
-For CEOs and other business leaders who determine it may be necessary or valuable to bring in external consulting expertise to their organization, it’s important to consider these characteristics to identify the right individual and approach to accomplish their objectives.
+For CEOs and other business leaders who determine it may be necessary or valuable to bring in external consulting expertise to their organization, it’s important to consider the following characteristics to identify the right individual and approach to accomplish a successful engagement.
 And for consultants providing their counsel and skills, it’s equally important to objectively assess themselves in the same way.
 Below, we examine a number of the core qualities that consultants should exhibit to build positive relationships and desired outcomes.

 - Share Fresh Perspectives and Challenge Convention.